devMuniz02/Courses-taken/README.md

   - Building Generative AI Applications with Gradio
   - Functions, Tools and Agents with LangChain
   - AI Python for Beginners
+  - AI For Everyone
   - How Diffusion Models Work
   - Building Code Agents with Hugging Face smolagents
   - Building and Evaluating Advanced RAG
   - AI Agents in LangGraph
   - Orchestrating Workflows for GenAI Applications
+  - AI for Medical Diagnosis